klepek/zfssa-zabbix/README.md

 Tired of SNMP messages from your Oracle ZFS Storage appliance and complicated processing in zabbix?

-There is better way, use this fancy template for Zabbix together with few scripts to get some basic monitoring.
+There is better way, use this template for Zabbix together with few scripts to get some basic monitoring.

 ## Why to use this?
 - easy to deploy and extend

 ## How it works

-Luckily, guys at Oracle have REST API and this script uses that
+Luckily, guys at Oracle implemented REST API and this script uses this to obtain data

 ## How to: